 Risk communication in emergency response to a simulated extreme flood.

 in the Thames estuary close to London, England.
 Emergency managers have different communication needs and value new tools differently, but the indications are that a range of new tools could be beneficial in flood incident management.
 Provided they are communicated large model uncertainties are not necessarily unwelcome among flood emergency managers.
 Even so they are cautious about sharing the ownership of weather and flood modelling uncertainties.

 |Notes on copyright:||Post referred version as permitted by publisher.|

-|Deposited On:||03 Nov 2008 12:48|
+|Date Deposited:||03 Nov 2008 12:48|